St. Louis, MO

 If you have suffered from one or more of the symptoms listed above and currently take or have taken Truvada, contact your doctor immediately.
 Kidney failure is a very frightening potential side effect of the HIV drug, Truvada.

-When filing lawsuits, there are two types of lawsuits to consider.
-All members of a class action are treated as a collective group and receive the same amount of compensation at the end.
+When filing major lawsuits, there are two types of lawsuits to consider: All members of a class action are treated as a collective group and receive the same amount of compensation at the end.
 However, in a mass tort, each person is treated as an individual.
-The amount of compensation awarded at the end will be determined on that particular individual’s circumstances.
+The amount of compensation awarded at the end will be determined by that particular individual’s circumstances.

 Our goal is to help those who have been injured because of the negligence of another.
 In this case, Gilead knew of the risks involved and failed to bring a safer, alternative drug to market, and people have suffered from serious side effects as a result.
 We want to hold Gilead accountable for their negligence in a Truvada lawsuit.

 If you have suffered from adverse effects from a TDF drug such as Truvada, contact TorHoerman Law for help.
 If you believe you have a claim against Gilead and may qualify for a Truvada lawsuit, contact our law firm for a free consultation.
 You may qualify for compensation.

 "Chronic Kidney Disease."
 Mayo Clinic, Mayo Foundation for Medical Education and Research, 8 Mar.
 2018, www.mayoclinic.org/diseases-conditions/chronic-kidney-disease/symptoms-causes/syc-20354521.